FishlandicFishy/lexicring/wiki/known-genalphid-rituals.md

   * Often such singing will get more intense when observed by others
 * Singing "chipi chipi chapa chapa" in public transport while dancing
 * Suddenly lying down in public transport, occupying two seats
+* Scratching the seats of public transport
+* Using containers as a percussion instrument, especially in public transport
 * Dancing while talking
   * Colloquially known as "throwing tantrums"
 * Dance in groups in the most out-of-place locations